Accenture/reactive-interaction-gateway/docs/tutorial.md

 > If there are no subscribers for a received event, the response will still be `202 Accepted` and the event will be silently dropped.

-## 5. The event has been delivered to our subscriber
+## 5. The event has been delivered to our subscriber [Frontend]

-Going back to the first terminal window you should now see your greeting event :tada:
+Going back to the first terminal window you should now see your greeting event

-## 6. Connect your app to RIG
+# Connect your app to RIG

+In a real-world frontend app the above example to connect your app to RIG would look something like this below.

-To connect your app to RIG, add an event listener to your frontend.
-See [examples/sse-demo.html](https://github.com/Accenture/reactive-interaction-gateway/blob/master/examples/sse-demo.html) for a full example.
-Here are the most important bits:
+See [**examples/sse-demo.html**](https://github.com/Accenture/reactive-interaction-gateway/blob/master/examples/sse-demo.html) for a full example.

 ```html
 <!DOCTYPE html>